 Your undergraduate education must culminate in a bachelor’s degree.
 The coursework and major you select is entirely up to you.
 Some undergraduate courses may better prepare you for law school than others.
-These include courses in political science and government, history, business and economics, communications, philosophy, and the social science.
+These include courses in political science and government, history, business and economics, communications, philosophy, and social science.

 You must have a bachelor’s degree that took at least three years of full-time schooling to complete.
 This degree may be a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) in any subject in which you are interested and that challenges you.

-Take the LSAT (Law School Admission Test) in Ohio
+LSAT (Law School Admission Test) in Ohio